 Other fertility, pregnancy, and infant injuries that are in tier two include birth defects, cognitive disability, congenital malformation (microcephaly), and conjoined twins.

 Other illnesses that are included in tier two include autoimmune diseases, cardiac defects, end stage renal disease, epilepsy, kidney damage, nerve damage, and oral cleft defects.

 The third settlement tier includes those who faced exposure to contaminated water at Camp Lejeune but do not display any apparent illnesses or, alternatively, those who have an illness that is not listed in either of the above-mentioned tiers.
-If you are one of the people in tier three, you are still entitled to a smaller settlement amount in a class action lawsuit which includes medical monitoring.
+If you are one of the people in tier three, you are still entitled to a smaller settlement amount which includes medical monitoring.

 Traditionally, courts required people who were exposed to toxic substances to show proof of harm to be awarded damages.
 Recently, courts have dropped this requirement and will now award damages in cases where exposure has not yet caused injuries but is likely to do so in the future.
 This is especially important for victims exposed to water contamination at Camp Lejeune, as many illnesses may yet arise despite the exposure taking place decades ago.

 One of the settlement agreements that courts award is medical monitoring stipulations.
 Under these agreements, those exposed to toxic substances may receive free medical monitoring for life to ensure that if any illness arises, it may be addressed before it evolves into something more serious.